mat-ruszczycky/practice-react-todo/README.md

 | Row 1, Col 1 | Row 1, Col 2 | Row 1, Col 3 |

 # 04. Interface Definition(s)
-Identify the key components of the product and how they are related to each other.
+Define the interface between components in the product, functionality of the various APIs, their parameters and responses.
+API is an overloaded term and generally refer to the protocol which software components communicate and request/send data between components.
+Client and server communicate via network layer APIs (HTTP/WebSockets).
+Client components generally communicate via functions in the browser runtime.
+All APIs have three things in common whether they are between the server and the client or between client components:

-## Event(s)
+## Client Side - Event(s) &amp; Handler(s)
 TBD...

-## API
+## Server Side - API
 TBD...

 ### GET: